curtjh/xslide/README.md

 # xslide
 Javascript Slideshow Class

-Pure javascript class that will produce a configurable slideshow when passed a comma seperated string of images
+Pure javascript class that will produce a configurable slideshow when passed a comma seperated string of images.
+Example image of how this looks is in the xslide_default.png file.

 ```
     let pics = getPics(); // helper function you would create to get comma sep list of image paths to pass to class